How to establish a Learning Community:

 Please follow this link

-to see the forms that need to be completed to establish an LLC.
+to see the forms that need to be completed to establish a Learning Community.

 In an effort to support the mission of Norfolk State Again,

 we are joyous over this collaborative initiative and look

 forward to your submission!
 Should you have any questions

 regarding the proposal or general questions about the

 Learning Community program, please do not hesitate to

 contact us at 757.823.8478 or by email.